ahewe001/CAP4104-Part2/README.md

 ## Interactive Widgets

-The interactive widgets within the app include:
+The app incorporates several interactive widgets designed to enhance user engagement and provide smooth navigation:

-### APOD page
+### APOD Page

-- Date input for the APOD to choose a date or date range for APOD viewing
+- Date input: Allows users to select a specific date or date range for viewing the Astronomy Picture of the Day.
-- BUtton to submit the date selection
+- Submit button: Confirms the date selection and loads the corresponding APOD.

 ### Exoplanet Discovery Page

-- Slider to select the telescope the user would like to view to show how many exoplanets they discovered
+- Slider: Lets users select a telescope to view how many exoplanets it has discovered, dynamically updating the displayed data.

 ### Space Quiz

-- Text input to include the user's name
+- Text input: Users can enter their name to personalize the quiz experience.
-- Check box for showing user's score
+- Checkbox: Option to show or hide the user’s current quiz score.
-- Radio selections to choose an answer for the quiz
+- Radio buttons: Allow users to select their answer from multiple-choice options.
-- button for submitting answer
+- Submit button: Submits the selected answer and provides immediate feedback.
-- button for next question
+- Next question button: Moves to the following quiz question

 ## HCI Principles

 This app incorporates key Human-Computer Interaction principles to enhance usability and user satisfaction:

-User Feedback: Clear error or success indicators and status messages keep users informed about ongoing processes, such as selecting a date from the future for the APOD or a correct answer in the quiz.
+- User Feedback: Clear error or success indicators and status messages keep users informed about ongoing processes, such as selecting a date from the future for the APOD or a correct answer in the quiz.

-Consistency : The app maintains uniform layouts, fonts, and color schemes across all pages, helping users learn and predict interactions easily.
+- Consistency : The app maintains uniform layouts, fonts, and color schemes across all pages, helping users learn and predict interactions easily.

-Flexibility and efficiency of use: Both novices and experienced users can navigate the app smoothly with intuitive controls and shortcuts, such as date pickers and filters.
+- Flexibility and efficiency of use: Both novices and experienced users can navigate the app smoothly with intuitive controls and shortcuts, such as date pickers and filters.

 ## Conclusion